Donders-Institute/bidscoin/docs/workflow.rst

    * Check your json sidecar files of your field maps, in particular see if they have the expected ``IntendedFor``/``B0FieldIdentifier`` values

 .. note::
-   The provenance of the produced BIDS data-sets is stored in the ``[bidsfolder]/code/bidscoin/bidscoiner.log`` file.
-This file is also very useful for debugging / tracking down bidscoin issues.
+   * The provenance of the produced BIDS data-sets is stored in the ``[bidsfolder]/code/bidscoin/bidscoiner.log`` file.
+This file is also very useful for debugging / tracking down bidscoin issues
+   * Privacy-sensitive source data samples may be stored in ``[bidsfolder]/code/bidscoin/provenance`` (see the ``-s`` option in the `bidsmapper <workflow.html#step-1a-running-the-bidsmapper>`__)
+   * Small anonymized data snippets are send to the BIDScoin developers to generate usage and error statistics.
+For more information and opt-out run ``bidscoin --tracking show``

 Finishing up
 ------------